dnanexus/dxWDL/README.md

 ## Release status
-This project is in alpha testing, and does not yet support all WDL features.
+This project is in beta testing, and does not yet support all WDL features.
 Initially, we have focused on enabling the [GATK best practices pipeline](https://github.com/broadinstitute/wdl/blob/develop/scripts/broad_pipelines/PublicPairedSingleSampleWf_160927.wdl).
 Other features will be added as the project matures and according to user interest.